-On June 16, 2014, the Supreme Court of the United States reversed and remanded the Sixth Circuit’s decision.
-The Supreme Court reasoned that SBA List had successfully established that it was likely to engage in conduct prohibited by the statute, and thus the threat of future enforcement was substantial enough so that a court could review SBA List’s challenge.
+On June 16, 2014, the Supreme Court reversed and remanded the Sixth Circuit’s decision.
+The Court reasoned that SBA List had successfully established that it was likely to engage in conduct prohibited by the statute, and thus the threat of future enforcement was substantial enough so that a court could review SBA List’s challenge.

 Following the Supreme Court’s decision, the case was sent back to Judge Black in the District Court.
 On June 20, 2014, SBA List filed a motion for preliminary injunction.
-In early August, 2014, Defendants Steve Driehaus and the Ohio Secretary of State were dismissed from the case.
-SBA List and the remaining defendant, the Ohio Elections Commission, filed cross motions for summary judgment.
+In early August of 2014, Defendants Steve Driehaus and the Ohio Secretary of State were dismissed from the case.
+SBA List and the remaining defendant, the OEC, filed cross motions for summary judgment.
 On September 2, 2014, SBA List filed its Response to Defendants’ Motion for Summary Judgment.
 Oral arguments on the motions were held on September 4, 2014.

 On September 11, 2014, Judge Black issued an order granting Plaintiffs’ Motions for Preliminary Injunction and Summary Judgment.
-The order permanently blocked enforcement of Ohio’s political false-statements laws by the Ohio Elections Commission and its members.
+The order permanently blocked enforcement of Ohio’s political false-statements laws by the OEC and its members.
 Judge Black held that the law infringes on First Amendment protected speech and that the OEC could neither show that the law met a compelling governmental interest nor that the law was narrowly tailored to meet that interest.
-On October 14, 2014, the Ohio Elections Commission appealed Judge Black’s order to the Sixth Circuit Court of Appeals.
-The court’s briefing schedule sets the due date for the Ohio Election Commission’s brief on February 11, 2015 and SBA List’s brief is due on March 30, 2015; and the OEC filed its Reply on April 16, 2015.
+On October 14, 2014, the OEC appealed Judge Black’s order to the Sixth Circuit Court of Appeals.
+The OEC filed its brief on February 11, 2015; SBA List’s brief is due on March 30, 2015; and the OEC filed its Reply on April 16, 2015.
 The issue before the Sixth Circuit is whether the District Court erred in granting SBA List’s motions for preliminary injunction and summary judgment and applying strict scrutiny review to determine that Ohio’s law against false political speech unconstitutionally infringes on speech protected by the First Amendment.